 What is French Games?
 French Games is a free website for adults and children learning French as a second language.
 It consists of lessons, games and tests to help learners improve / reinforce their beginner French in a lively and enjoyable way.

 What does it cost to use French Games?
-French Games is free to use for all materials at all levels.
+French Games is free to use for all materials.

 What French is provided by the resource?
 The French is beginner level, suitable for those starting to learn the language.
 The language supplied includes a lot of vocabulary plus simple sentences in the first person present tense, plus common phrases.

 Who is French Games intended to be used by?
 French Games was created from a teaching product we developed for primary and secondary pupils (5 to 16 years) but it is suitable and enjoyable for adults learning the language at a beginner level.

 How do the high score leaderboards work?
 You can choose to use or switch off the high score leaderboards for French Games using the tick box in the settings panel accessed by clicking on the flags at top right.
 With the box ticked (default) some games - Sow grow, The frog flies, Pong and Beetle bee - offer to save scores that are in the top 10 for that game-topic pair.

 Players are allowed to record up to 3 entries for any game-topic pair.

 If there are scores saved for a particular game-topic pair, a gold star on a brown background will appear on the game introduction page.
 Clicking on the star will reveal the current high scores.

 When a player saves a high score, only the given name, score, date and, if selected, the country code are saved to the database.
 All scores for all games are deleted each year at the end of August.